 4. And don’t use formal language

 E-commerce tends to make the Internet a great and very comfortable supermarket.
-And are you comfortable with formalities?
+Are you comfortable with formalities?
 Me, neither.
 Use ‘Get’ instead of ‘Order’ and ‘Join’ instead of ‘Subscribe’.
-Probably, it will improve your image and increase conversion!
+It will probably improve your image and increase conversion!

 5. ‘Do it right now’ rule